 I asked myself, what would be a good book for someone awake enough in the middle of the night to want to read, but anxious enough to hope to get back to sleep?

-I scanned my list of 117 BC physician authors on the abcbookworld.com website, and looked for diaries, novels, short stories, historical stories, poetry, and theatrical plays published between the early 1800s and recent times.
-I looked for reading material that was relatively slow spaced, interesting but not exciting or anxiety provoking, and long enough to get sleepy—or bored—while reading it.
+I scanned my list of 117 BC physician authors on www.abcbookworld.com, and looked for diaries, novels, short stories, historical stories, poetry, and theatrical plays published between the early 1800s and recent times.
+I looked for reading material that was relatively slow paced, interesting but not exciting or anxiety provoking, and long enough to get sleepy—or bored—while reading it.

 Here are 10 books I recommend, written by some of our physician colleagues, in alphabetical order: